noelshebert/nerdctl-mcp-server/README.md

 my distribution of choice.

 Now, Docker has a working rootless mode.
 I still don't use it because I just don't.
-I do use Podman most of time, however I still use Nerdctl on my main server and it's fun just to be able to say "I use nerdctl, by-the-way!" ;-)
+I do use Podman most of the time, however I still use Nerdctl on my main server and it's fun just to be able to say "I use nerdctl, by-the-way!" ;-)

+I am actively learning all things AI, especially integrating it into my workflow.
+Most AI assistive tools make use of MCP (Model Context Protocol) servers and a Podman server has already done by Marc Nuri (manusa).
+Why not Nerdctl?

+TODO:  Expand this README with installation instructions, configuraton instructions for Claude Code and Gemini (to name two) and provide formal release targets for Mac and Windows.
+Comment the crap out of the code (for my own benefit) and add some new features...